Is It Cake?

-Is It Cake? is a 2022 game show style cooking competition television series created by Dan Cutforth and Jane Lipsitz, and hosted by Mikey Day.
+Is It Cake? is an American game show–style cooking competition television series created by Dan Cutforth and Jane Lipsitz, and hosted by Mikey Day.
 The series premiered on Netflix on March 18, 2022.
 Contestants create cakes that replicate common objects in an effort to trick celebrity judges.
 Winners of each episode receive $5,000 and a chance to win more money by identifying which display of cash is real and which is cake.